-This section describes the points at which M&E data will be brought together to make evaluative judgements of the Partnership, i.e. how data will be made sense of and performance evaluated.
-It also describes how and when independence will be brought into the process of evaluation.
+This section describes the points at which M&E data is and will continue to be brought together to make evaluative judgements of the Partnership, i.e. how data is be made sense of and performance evaluated.
+It also describes how and when independence is brought into the process of evaluation.